I'm sorry your parents dressed you like this. In ten years you will look back on this and swear you'll never speak to your parents again.

 And this is the photo being taken.
 Say an edgy alternative to "cheeeeese!"—like "bloooooody!", or maybe "I always identified with Ursula more than Arieeeeeel!"

 I couldn't get far back enough to get a shot of everyone, but this should give you an idea of how many people were there.
 I'd estimate the number of goths present to be: a shitload.

-These aren't sold on-site, you have to order them online, so here's a thing I've learnt: Goths are very organised.
+These aren't sold on-site, you have to order them online, so here's a thing I've learned: Goths are very organized.

 This girl can have no idea what is going on.
 Do you think she looks at Donald and Micky and thinks they've just dressed up for Disneyland as well?

-Unless you're an 85-year-old woman who doesn't own a TV, I'm pretty sure you know by now that goth is as homogenised as any other subculture.
-They're just totally regular people, except their clothes are silly in a different way to how normal cothes are silly, and they pretend to be into dark stuff.
+Unless you're an 85-year-old woman who doesn't own a TV, I'm pretty sure you know by now that goth is as homogenized as any other subculture.
+They're just totally regular people, except their clothes are silly in a different way than how normal clothes are silly, and they pretend to be into dark stuff.
 Or maybe some of them really are into dark stuff, IDK.
-I'm pretty sure those kind of goths are all off in Sweden sacrificing things, not on "Bats Day in the Fun Park".
+I'm pretty sure those kinds of goths are all off in Sweden sacrificing things, not celebrating "Bats Day in the Fun Park."

 Aside from the amount of black being worn and the amount of Nightmare Before Christmas merchandise being purchased, the only real difference between the goths and the "normies" I noticed, was that, when a normal-type approached a goth for a photo, the goth would get really, really excited, then look pleased with themselves for a few minutes after.

 Like this woman, who I photographed.
 After I took it, she handed me her business card: